brootaylor/brootaylor-v2/sites/eleventy/src/_content/writing/the-climate-crisis-what-to-make-of-it.md

 As a result, we tend to keep our thoughts and concerns to ourselves, traversing a solitary path.
 This has been my personal experience, and it hasn't been entirely healthy.

+***

 ## Some of what I'm reading

-These reads aren't exhaustive, but I've found them particularly compelling, enlightening, and genuinely helpful for processing some of what's going on.
+This list of reads isn't exhaustive, but I've found them particularly compelling, enlightening, and genuinely helpful for processing some of what's going on.

 * [An Inconvenient Apocalypse: Environmental Collapse, Climate Crisis, and the Fate of Humanity](https://robertwjensen.org/books/an-inconvenient-apocalypse/) &mdash; *Wes Jackson*, *Robert Jensen*
 * [Overshoot: The Ecological Basis of Revolutionary Change](https://www.goodreads.com/en/book/show/319810.Overshoot), *William R. Catton*